 MONA THE MUSE

 Like with many elderly targets, Mona was lonely and bored.
 She was thrilled when her son bought her a computer, and taught her how to surf the Internet.
 She even had an email address, and was so happy to get anything from anybody, including spam.
 Mona loved “surfing the ‘Net” and she really enjoyed talking to other authors online.
+She even wrote a book, and was looking at different publishers.

 One day, she received an email (spam) from a nice man who said he wanted to help her get her book published.
 She filled out some confusing forms online, gave him her credit card number, and never heard from him again.
 Her family later found her book for sale online, under a different author’s name.
 The publisher was overseas.
 They also found numerous unauthorized charges to Mona’s credit card from the same company.